Face the Sound: An Educational Game for Children With Disabilities

 - Source of Facial Images or a Camera: You may want to photograph your own face, a friend’s face with permission, or find a source of facial images on the internet.

 - Method of Labeling the Cards: You will need a pen, pencil, or printer to write on the back of the cards.
+Be sure to braille the names of the emotions and questions for your students who read the medium.

 - Recording Device: You may use a digital recorder, a computer software program, or smart phone app etc. You will need some way of recording different vocal sounds relevant to facial expressions.